Baglecake/Local-DDx/README.md

 **v8:** This directory contains the latest version of the DDx.
 Primary refactor advances from sequential model management, implementing simultaneous model loading for persistent dual instance architecture.
 Features include precise string matching and backwards compatability for agent enhanced evaluation, as well as enhanced interaction through sliding context.

 - In addition to the features above, Version 8 offers a standardized benchmark to test against the AI enhanced evaluation in the previous iterations using the OPEN-DDx Data set.
 While a rigorous diagnostic rubric captures the structure of an academic test, the LDDx demonstrates the social dynamics at play in real, complex situations.
 As a side by side experiment, the LDDx offers a glimpse into the benefits and risks of artificial social intelligence as they apply to the sensitive context of clinical reasoning and diagnostics.
-See the version 8 README for further details.

 - Current testing uses synchronous Qwen2.5-7B-Instruct-GPTQ-Int4 models.
 This specific model was chosen for initial version deployment given its tendency towards strict instruction adherence and capacity to handle extended text.

 -> **v8.1:** Implements master key vulnerability checks in line with methods detailed by Zhao et al. (2025).
 This version hardens AI enhanced evaluation to prevent "hacking" and lenient assessment.
 Maintains compatability with earlier configs and robust synchronous operation.

 -> **v8.2:** Building on v8.1, this version represents the first production ready iteration of v8.
 Additionally, version tests have been powered by Llama3 and Qwen2.5 models paired together synchronously.

-To be released imminently.
+-> Included in this version is a ddx performance analysis script.
+The ddx_results_analyzer.py translates experiment results in direct relation to industry and academy metrics and benchmarks.
+This allows for direct comparison as the novel metrics of the ddx are compressed into standard assessment frameworks.
+See

+**See the version 8 README for further details.**

 --------------------------------------------------------------------------------------